runpod/runpod-python/README.md

 ### Quick Start

-Create an inference file the root of your project that contains your model definition and the RunPod worker start:
+Create an python script in your project that contains your model definition and the RunPod worker start code.
+Run this python code as your default container start command:

 ```python
 #!/usr/bin/env python